aeromatico/llajwaclub/README.md

-# Llaja Club
+# Llaja Club Website

-The wizard installation is a recommended way to install October.
+The wizard installation is a recommended way to install Llajwa Clun.
 It is simpler than the command-line installation and doesn't require any special skills.

 ## Minimum System Requirements